 Burnout is a reaction to prolonged job stress and is characterised by three main dimensions: exhaustion, cynicism, and feelings of reduced professional ability.

-This is not an exhaustive set of difficulties and there are many other issues where counselling may help.
-Please reach out to me and we can discuss your needs.
+This is not an exhaustive or exclusive set of difficulties and there are many other issues where counselling may help.

 Ashgarth Court, Harrogate, HG2 9LE.